Onscreen Announcer: "You're watching PBS."

-- Prime Time brings entertainment for mature viewers (such as Masterpiece Theater and Antiques Roadshow) and science documentaries (such as NOVA and Nature).
+- Prime Time brings entertainment for mature viewers, such as Masterpiece Theatre and Antiques Roadshow, along with science documentaries such as NOVA and Nature.

-- Saturdays and Sundays usually bring out content meant for older audiences, such as repeats of The Lawrence Welk Show and BritComs such as Are You Being Served? and Keeping Up Appearances that have been run so much by the stations the tape is nearly worn out.
+- Saturdays and Sundays usually bring out content meant for older audiences, such as repeats of The Lawrence Welk Show and BritComs such as Are You Being Served? and Keeping Up Appearances that have been run so much by the stations that the tape is probably nearly worn out by this point.

 Some local PBS stations create their own content, but most buy content produced by others.
 The largest content producer in the country is Boston

 's WGBH, which has produced shows like the science documentary series Nova

 .
 And while we're on the subject, WGBH's ident